Resources for New Students

 - Fall 2018 NSO MAIN - Administrator-Led PPT

 - Fall 2018 NSO MAIN - Student-Led PPT

 - Orientation Handout

 - Student Handbook

-- Advisors assist continuing students in good academic standing, as well as students not on academic probation
+- Continuing students in good academic standing, who are NOT on academic probation

 A large selection of resources and services to ensure your success as a student.

 - See if you qualify for state/federal benefits